19hours/sg-statutes/Acts/Postal Services Act.md

 ### Exclusive privilege with respect to conveyance, etc., of letters

-4\.—(1) As from 1st December 1999 and subject to this Act, the Postal Authority shall have the exclusive privilege of conveying from one place to another lettersand postcards and performing all incidental services of receiving, collecting, sending, despatching and delivering lettersand postcards.
+4\.—(1) As from 1st December 1999 and subject to this Act, the Postal Authority shall have the exclusive privilege of conveying from one place to another letters and performing all incidental services of receiving, collecting, sorting, sending, despatching and delivering letters.

-(2) No letter or postcard shall, unless exempt by this Act or any other written law, be conveyed into or out of Singapore, from or to any place between which and Singapore posts or postal communications are established, or from one place to another, or be delivered or distributed in Singapore otherwise than by or through the post.
+(2) Subject to the provisions of this Act, no person shall convey within Singapore any letter from one place to another (whether the place is within or outside Singapore), or perform such incidental services of receiving, collecting, sorting, sending, despatching and delivering letters, unless the person —

+(a) is the Postal Authority;

+(b) holds a postal licence authorising him to do so; or

+(c) is acting as an employee or agent of the Postal Authority, or of a person who is authorised under a postal licence to do so.

+[34/2007 wef 24/08/2007]

 ### Exceptions to section 4

-5\.
-The privilege conferred by section 4 shall not be infringed by —
+5\.—(1) The privilege conferred by section 4 shall not be infringed by —

-(a) letters or postcards or both not exceeding 3 in number sent by a person for delivery by the person to another without hire, reward or other profit for receiving, carrying or delivering the lettersor postcards;
+(a) letters not exceeding 3 in number sent by a person for delivery by the person to another without hire, reward or other profit for receiving, carrying or delivering the letters;

-(b) any letter or postcard solely concerning the affairs of the sender or receiver thereof, sent by a messenger employed for that purpose; and
+(b) any letter solely concerning the affairs of either correspondent by an employee of either correspondent;

+[34/2007 wef 24/08/2007]

-(c) any letter or postcard solely concerning any goods or other property which is to be delivered with the letteror postcard, without hire, reward or other profit for receiving, carrying or delivering the letteror postcard, if the letteror postcard is open to inspection and has thereon the words “Consignee’s letter” or other words to the same effect.
+(c) the conveyance of any letter solely concerning any goods or other property which is to be delivered with the letter, without hire, reward or other profit for receiving, carrying or delivering the letter, if the letter is open to inspection and has thereon the words “Consignee’s letter” or other words to the same effect; and

+(d) the conveyance from one place to another of —

+(i) any letter which weighs more than 500 grams;

+(ii) any letter by direct mail;

+(iii) any letter by the sender personally; or

+(iv) any document in respect of which a method of service other than post is required or authorised by written law.

+[34/2007 wef 24/08/2007]

+(2) The Minister may, after consulting the Postal Authority, by order published in theGazette, delete, vary or add to the exceptions in subsection (1).

+[34/2007 wef 24/08/2007]

 ### Power to license conveyance of letters, etc.

-6\.—(1) A licence may, with the consent of or in accordance with the terms of a general authority given by the Minister, be granted by the Postal Authority either unconditionally or subject to such conditions as the Postal Authority may impose and specify in the licence and either irrevocably or subject to revocation as therein specified for the conveyance from one place to another of such letters and postcards and the performance of such incidental services of receiving, collecting, sending, despatching and delivering letters and postcards as are specified in the licence.
+6\.—(1) The Postal Authority may, with the consent of or in accordance with the terms of any general authority given by the Minister, grant a licence (referred to in this Act as a postal licence) to any person or class of persons authorising the person or class of persons to do anything —

+(a) which would otherwise contravene section 4; and

+(b) which is specified in the licence,

+and any such postal licence may be granted without conditions or subject to such conditions as the Postal Authority thinks fit.

+[34/2007 wef 24/08/2007]

 (2) A licence granted under subsection (1) may be granted either to any person, class of persons or a particular person and may include (without prejudice to the power to impose conditions conferred by that subsection) conditions requiring the licensee —